ros-navigation/docs.nav2.org/tutorials/docs/navigation2_with_microstrain_gq7.rst

     :align: center
     :alt: GQ7 providing transform from map to base_link

-The above system is useful as long as you plan to navigate entirely outside, which is the case for this tutorial.
+The above transform tree does not contain an ``odom`` frame and is the simplest configuration for global navigation.

-However, if you had some form of local odometry such as from ``robot_localization``, the ``microstrain_inertial_driver`` could also be setup to create the following transform tree
+However, if you had some form of local odometry, such as the odometry solution from ``robot_localization``, the ``microstrain_inertial_driver`` could also be setup to create the following transform tree:

 .. image:: images/Navigation2_with_MicroStrain_GQ7/gq7_with_robot_localization.png
     :width: 700px